Updated March, 2023

 3) Pork producers often say that field work gives them a break from the monotony of working with hogs all of the time.
 However, to rectify this, you can arrange to work part-time for the custom operator on your own farm.
 You may find that the custom operator’s machinery is more fun to operate than your own.

 5) Possibly the biggest disadvantage is how you may be viewed by your neighbors.
-Swine producers who have used this strategy tell me that their neighbors don’t consider them to be a “real” farmer anymore because they aren’t out in the field driving their tractor around.
+Swine producers who have used this strategy tell me that their neighbors don’t consider them to be a “real” farmer anymore because they aren’t out in the field driving their equipment around.

 You may follow a partial strategy by selling "big ticket" items like a combine and large tractor, but continue to do the time-sensitive operations like planting, spraying, and cultivating.
 This allows you to substantially reduce your capital and labor investment while maintaining control over the critical parts of the crop operation.